-Clause 1 Membership - The Senate shall consist of twelve (12) members to be elected proportionally according to the number of full-time enrolled students in each of the schools with at least one Senate member from each school.

-Clause 2 - The ASBSU Vice President shall serve as Chairman of the Senate.
-He will vote only in case of a tie or to make a two-thirds (2/3) majority.

-Clause 3 - Duties of the Senate

-- A. The Senate shall be the supreme policy-making body of the ASBSU. - B. To initiate and approve by majority vote all by-laws or student regulations.
+- Clause 1 Membership of the Senate shall consist of at least twelve (12) members to be elected proportionally according to the number of full-time enrolled students in each of the schools with at least one Senate member from each school. - A. There shall be one (1) Senator from each three hundred and fifty (350) students in each of the schools, with one (1) additional Senator for each additional three hundred and fifty (350) students or fractional part thereof above one half ($\frac{1}{2}$). - B. There shall be at least one (1) Senator from each school. - C. The apportionment of Senators shall be based upon the previous fall semester's enrollment figures. - Clause 2 The ASBSU Vice President shall serve as Chairman of the Senate.
+He will vote only in case of a tie or to make a two-thirds $(\frac{2}{3})$ majority. - Clause 3 Duties of the Senate - A. The Senate shall be the supreme policy-making body of the ASBSU. - B. To initiate and approve by majority vote all by-laws or student regulations.
 After approval the proposal shall be reviewed by the ASBSU President and approved or vetoed within two (2) school weeks.
-The veto of the ASBSU President may be overruled by a two-thirds (3/3) vote of all voting members of the Senate. - C. To approve by majority vote of all voting members any Presidential appointee. - D. Grant official recognition to campus organizations in accordance with the by-laws and policies of the University and the Senate. - E. To hear and take appropriate action on proposals made by students-at-large. - F. Meeting, Rules and Absences.
+The veto of the ASBSU President may be overruled by a twothirds (2/3) vote of all voting members of the Senate. - C. To approve by majority vote of all voting members any Presidential appointee. - D. Grant official recognition to campus organizations in accordance with the by-laws and policies of the University and the Senate. - E. To hear and take appropriate action on proposals made by students-at-large. - F. Meeting, Rules and Absences.
 The Senate shall meet weekly during the regular school year.
 A majority of all voting members shall constitute a quorum.
 The Senate shall operate according to Robert's Rules of Order, unless otherwise provided for.
-If a Senate member is absent during his term from three (3) regular meetings, without a reason acceptable to two-thirds (3/3) of all members, the position shall be declared vacant and then filled by appointment.
+If a Senate member is absent during his term from three (3) regular meetings, without a reason acceptable to two-thirds $(\frac{2}{3})$ of all members, the position shall be declared vacant and then filled by appointment.

-- G. The Senate shall have legislative authority over all ASBSU funds and property subject to the provisions of this constitution and the laws of the State of Idaho. - H. The Senate shall establish and determine the functions of all ASBSU committees or boards. - The Senate shall enact such other legislation as may be necessary for the general welfare of the ASBSU.
+- G. The Senate shall have legislative authority over all ASBSU funds and property subject to the provisions of this constitution and the laws of the State of Idaho. - H. The Senate shall establish and determine the functions of all ASBSU committees or boards. - I. The Senate shall enact such other legislation as may be necessary for the general welfare of the ASBSU.

+Article III

-Article III Executive Branch
+Executive Branch

 Section 1 Function - The function of the Executive Branch shall be to administer the affairs of the Associated Students and put into operation all policies adopted by the Legislative Branch.
 It shall coordinate relations with other student associations and with the University administration.
 Section 2 Membership

-Clause 1 - The Executive Branch shall consist of appointed positions as may be designated by ASBSU President and/or the ASBSU Senate.
+Clause 1 - The Executive Branch shall consist of appointed positions as may be designated by ASBSU

+- President and/or the ASBSU Senate.

 - A. President

 - B. Vice President

 - C. Treasurer